 |Southwest Ledge (New Haven Breakwater), CT|

-Description: Southwest Ledge, located one mile offshore on the east entrance to New Haven Harbor, is a formidable obstacle, covered by only 7 ½ feet of water at low tide.
-When the possibility of a lighthouse for the ledge was explored in 1845, it was determined that building a lighthouse on the ledge for a reasonable cost was not feasible, and as an alternative, a new tower was erected at Five Mile Point.
+Description: Southwest Ledge, located one mile offshore at the east side of the entrance to New Haven Harbor, is a formidable obstacle, covered by only seven-and-a-half feet of water at low tide.
+When the possibility of a lighthouse for the ledge was explored in 1845, it was determined that building a lighthouse on the ledge for a reasonable cost was not feasible, and as an alternative, a replacement tower was erected at nearby Five Mile Point.

 The lighthouse design was deemed such a marvel that when the superstructure intended for Southwest Ledge was completed, it was put on display at the 1876 Centennial Exposition in Philadelphia, shining its light every night from July 4, 1876 until the close of the exhibition.
 A keeper lived in the lighthouse, tending the beacon each night.

 Lit by Keeper Elizur Thompson, the last keeper of Five Mile Point Lighthouse, Southwest Ledge Lighthosue cast its lifesaving beam for the first time on January 1, 1877.
 Shining from a fourth-order Fresnel lens, the light could be seen for thirteen miles.
 The lighthouse was initially painted a very light drab, then red in 1880, and finally white, its current daymark, around 1890.
-On August 20, 1888, a Daboll hot-air fog signal was established at the station, and in 1889, a red sector was added to the light.
+On August 20, 1888, a second-class Daboll trumpet fog signal replaced the station’s fog bell, and on May 15, 1889, a red sector was added to the light.

-The lighthouse, however, was not a heavenly home.
+Despite its architectural flair, the lighthouse was not a heavenly home.
 Keepers often complained of unending dampness, persistent cockroaches, and the nasty water captured from the roof and accumulated in the cistern.
 During the winter, storms would often carry some of the riprap stones into the station’s landing space, making it difficult to access the lighthouse.
-The small, cramped, uncomfortable quarters eventually lead Assistant Keeper Nils Nilson (also spelled Neilsen) to go berserk.
+The small, cramped, uncomfortable quarters eventually lead Assistant Keeper Nils Nilson to go berserk.

-Nilson had served at Sakonnet Point Lighthouse in Rhode Island, earning a Congressional medal for a daring rescue, but for some reason, he was demoted and sent to Southwest Ledge, but his new living conditions proved unbearable.
-One night, after a minor disagreement, a deranged Nilson grabbed the fire ax and chased Keeper Jorgen Jonnensen around the tower, before Jonnensen barricaded himself into a storage room, and Nilson rowed off into the night.
+Nilson had previously served at Sakonnet Point Lighthouse in Rhode Island, where he earned a Congressional medal for a daring rescue, but for some reason, he was demoted and sent to Southwest Ledge, where his new living conditions proved unbearable.
+One night, after a minor disagreement, a deranged Nilson grabbed the fire ax and chased Keeper Jorgen Tonnensen around the tower, before Tonnensen barricaded himself into a storage room, and Nilson rowed off into the night.

-Jonnensen decided not to report the incident, but convinced his brother-in-law to stay at the station as extra protection.
-Once again, Nilson lost his cool, and pinned Jonnensen against the wall threatening to cut his throat with a butcher knife.
-This time, Jonnensen was saved through the intervention of his brother-in-law.
-Shortly after, in 1908, Nilson went to shore and sadly took his own life.
+Tonnensen decided not to report the incident, but convinced his brother-in-law to stay at the station as extra protection.
+Once again, Nilson lost his cool, and pinned Tonnensen against the wall threatening to cut his throat with a butcher knife.
+This time, Tonnensen was saved through the intervention of his brother-in-law.
+Shortly after, in January 1908, Nilson went to shore and sadly took his own life.
 Keeper Tonnensen died at the lighthouse in 1914 at the age of seventy-one.

 The lives of many stranded souls were saved through the efforts of the keepers stationed at Southwest Ledge.
 Assistant Keeper Sidney Thompson was credited with saving four people at great personal risk soon after the light was established.
-Between 1914 and 1924 the keepers were instrumental in saving the lives of at least twenty people, with Keeper Albert Wilkinson and Second Assistant J.E.
+Between 1914 and 1924, the keepers were instrumental in saving the lives of at least twenty people, with Keeper Albert Wilkinson and Second Assistant J.E.
 Duley rescuing a man, woman, and a little girl who were thrown into the water from their rowboat in 1922.

-The light was automated in 1953 and a modern optic replaced the Fresnel lens in 1988.
-Today, Southwest Light, with its foghorn and flashing red light, continues to warn mariners of the dangerous hidden ledge.
+The light was automated in 1953, and a modern optic replaced the Fresnel lens in 1988.
+Today, Southwest Ledge Lighthouse, with its foghorn and flashing red light, continues to warn mariners of the dangerous hidden ledge.

 Located at the end of a breakwater at the entrance to New Haven Harbor.
-The lighthouse is owned by the Coast Guard.
+The lighthouse is privately owned.
 Tower closed.